-New Zealand phase New Zealand situation and triggers Indicative health sector alert code Comparabl e WHO phase Continuum of Pandemic Phases 2013 International situation Manage It Increased and substantial transmission in the general population Code Yellow or Code Red, depending on district/region and the exact situation Manage It: Post-Peak Wave decreasing; possibility of a resurgence or new wave Code White, Yellow or Red, depending on the situation and on district/region Post-peak Transition Phase (Response/Recovery) Levels of pandemic influenza in most neighbouring countries with adequate surveillance have dropped below peak levels.
-Recover From It Pandemic over and/or population protected by vaccine Code Green Post- pandemic Interpandemic Phase (Recovery) Levels of influenza have returned to the levels seen for seasonal influenza in most countries with adequate surveillance.
+New Zealand phase New Zealand situation and triggers Indicative health sector alert code Comparable WHO phase International situation Manage It: Post-Peak Wave decreasing; possibility of a resurgence or new wave Code White, Yellow or Red, depending on the situation and on district/region Post-peak Levels of pandemic influenza in most neighbouring countries with adequate surveillance have dropped below peak levels.
+Recover From It Pandemic over and/or population protected by vaccine Code Green Post- pandemic Levels of influenza have returned to the levels seen for seasonal influenza in most countries with adequate surveillance.